-To send flowers in memory of Maryella "Atonwentsine" Chubb (Laughing), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Maryella "Atonwentsine" Chubb (Laughing), please visit our Heartfelt Sympathies Store.

 Maryella was born on December 29, 1942 at home to her parents, Louis and Katherine (Leaf) Laughing, during a massive ice storm/blizzard.
 Dr. Gorman had to travel to her birth home in a horse and buggy to deliver her, as the snow was too deep to drive his car.
 She attended school in Bombay, NY and Mater Dei College.

 For ten years, Maryella worked as a medical transport driver for Mohawk Council of Akwesasne.
 Prior, she worked at the St. Regis Mohawk School in Akwesasne in housekeeping.
 She was a café server at the Turtle Island Café in Kawehnoke where customers loved to converse with her in Mohawk.
 For three years, she was proud to use her seamstress skills as a seat upholsterer for the Eliminator boat manufacturer where she worked alongside her good friend, Donna Burns.
 She did factory work at a sugar beet factory in Twin Falls, Idaho.
 She also worked at Goodyear in Syracuse, NY.
 Her favorite role was being a homemaker and being G-Ma to all her grandchildren and great-grandchildren.